 Sagittarius

-• Sagittarius hosts Sagittarius A, the supermassive black hole at the center of our galaxy, invisible but detected by powerful telescopes.
+- Sagittarius hosts Sagittarius A*, the supermassive black hole at the centre of our galaxy, invisible but detected by powerful telescopes.